WaffleHacks/website-2022/README.md

 # WaffleHacks Landing Page

-This is a temporary landing page for the Waffle Hacks hackathon.
+This is the landing page for the WaffleHacks hackathon.

 ## Development